 The Prime Minister has established a new Crown/Māori Relations portfolio.
 The creation of the portfolio shows the Crown’s commitment to a strong, ongoing and healthy relationship with Māori.

 Thank you to everyone who attended a hui or sent us their thoughts about the new portfolio.
-We're currently going through feedback received at the 18 regional hui and a number of online contributions.
-You can read notes from some of the hui by following the link below.
+You can read the final submissions summary here:

 The government has some initial ideas but they are not set in stone.

 Find out more about the background to this portfolio.

 It’s a simple way of talking about the multiple relationships where different parts of the government engage with Māori (as whānau, hapū, iwi, Māori organisations or other interest/sector groups) on a broad range of issues important to Māori.

 The Government’s intent for the Crown/Māori relationship is to work more effectively with Māori on initiatives that will benefit Māori and the nation generally.